 The Abel Tasman National Park walking track terrain ranges from easy to difficult, with some making scenic day trips and others requiring several days to complete.
-The most popular track in the area by far is the very scenic Abel Tasman Coast Track, with the 23 km Gibbs Hill Track also very well liked – particularly with mountain bikers.
-The Harewoods Hole Track boasts New Zealand’s deepest vertical shaft at an impressive 176 metres and the Inland track takes walkers along a 40 km hike through regenerating and untouched forests.
+The most popular track in the area by far is the very scenic Abel Tasman Coast Track, with the 23 km Gibbs Hill Track also very well-liked – particularly with mountain bikers.
+The Harewoods Hole Track boasts New Zealand’s deepest vertical shaft at an impressive 176 meters and the Inland track takes walkers along a 40 km hike through regenerating and untouched forests.

-Abel Tasman National Park also has a couple of settlements namely Wainui Bay and Marahua, which serve as entrance locations to the park, both can be reached from Takaka or Moteuka.
+Abel Tasman National Park also has a couple of settlements namely Wainui Bay and Marahua, which serve as entrance locations to the park, both can be reached from Takaka or Motueka.
 Visitors to the park should note that there are no vehicles allowed in the northern areas of the park, so these remote locations can only be reached by boat or foot.

 Trekking and walking along the rocky coast is popular with tourists and locals alike.
-In fact, many come specifically for the Abel Tasman Coast Track, a famous hiking and walking area that covers approximately 60 km.
-As well as the stunning ocean vistas and native forests there are an abundance of streams and inlets that flow into the ocean to explore and enjoy along with some of the most stunning beaches New Zealand has to offer.
+In fact, many come specifically for the Abel Tasman Coast Track, famous hiking and walking area that covers approximately 60 km.
+As well as the stunning ocean vistas and native forests there is an abundance of streams and inlets that flow into the ocean to explore and enjoy along with some of the most stunning beaches New Zealand has to offer.

 Walking the Abel Tasman Coast Track takes anywhere from 3 to 5 days, depending on the pace and number of stops.
 There are campsites and Department of Conservation huts available for trekkers along the way as well as basic facilities.
 The track is walkable all through the year, but most popular over the summer months.
 The northern stretch from Totaranui to Wainui is usually the quietest leg.

-Along the way, you will come across stunning coastal areas, lush native forest, Cleopatra’s Pool – a pool with a naturally formed water slide, a 47 m suspension bridge and pockets of fur seals sunning themselves along the rocks.
+Along the way, you will come across stunning coastal areas, lush native forest, Cleopatra’s Pool – a pool with a naturally formed water slide, a 47 m suspension bridge, and pockets of fur seals sunning themselves along the rocks.
 The Te Puketea Bay walking track leads up along what is known as Pitt Head to an ancient Maori pa site where evidence of the traditional terracing and ancient food pits are still visible.

 In addition to the fur seals, which are very common in the park, you will also likely encounter other types of marine wildlife along the way.
 There are countless seabirds and penguins, which call the park home, as well as dolphins, which jump through the waves.
 Birds you might encounter are petrels, shags, penguins, gulls, terns, and herons.
-Possums, wild pigs, deer and goats are also common inhabitants of the park.
+Possums, wild pigs, deer, and goats are also common inhabitants of the park.
 If you are out on the water in the months of November or December, you may also catch a glimpse of an Orca Pod as they migrate past New Zealand.

-The closest entrance to the Park is via Marahau which is roughly an hours drive from Nelson and a half hour from Motueka, however some trekkers choose to walk the track in the opposite direction starting at Totaranui near Takaka which is approximately three hours by car from Nelson.
+The closest entrance to the Park is via Marahau which is roughly an hour's drive from Nelson and a half-hour from Motueka, however, some trekkers choose to walk the track in the opposite direction starting at Totaranui near Takaka which is approximately three hours by car from Nelson.
 The road trip between the two entrance/exit points is extremely windy and narrow at times, be prepared to take it slow.

 Because the Abel Tasman Coast Track does not complete a full circuit it is necessary to arrange transport both to your starting point and from your exit point.
-It takes roughly two hours by car to drive between the top most entry/exit point of Totaranui and the closer entry/exit point of Marahau.
-By boat this same trip takes approximately an hour and a half.
+It takes roughly two hours by car to drive between the topmost entry/exit point of Totaranui and the closer entry/exit point of Marahau.
+By boat, this same trip takes approximately an hour and a half.

-When travelling by rental car from Nelson keep in mind if leaving the car at one end of the track you will require transportation back to the vehicle at the completion of the track.
+When traveling by rental car from Nelson keep in mind if leaving the car at one end of the track you will require transportation back to the vehicle at the completion of the track.
 Many people choose to make use of the Water Taxi service as it is the fastest way back, and also adds a different perspective to the trip.

 When entering any of New Zealand’s national parks it always pays to be prepared even if you do not plan on staying overnight.
-Warm clothing, lightweight food supplies and waterproof coats are all highly recommended along with firm comfortable footwear.
+Warm clothing, lightweight food supplies, and waterproof coats are all highly recommended along with firm comfortable footwear.
 Always check local weather information and track conditions before setting out, and keep the following in mind when heading out on the Abel Tasman Coast Track.

 Some areas of the Park are closed off to visitors, Tonga Island where there is a large breeding colony of fur seals is one of those.
-Only kayakers can approach the Island, but they must remain at least 20 metres from the breeding ground sites.
+Only kayakers can approach the Island, but they must remain at least 20 meters from the breeding ground sites.

-The Abel Tasman Coast Track is well signposted, but some sections can be rugged and steep and if weather has been wet recently the track can get quite muddy.
-There is a compulsory tidal crossing on the way which can only be crossed at certain times, it is necessary to consult a tide timetable when planning you trip.
+The Abel Tasman Coast Track is well signposted, but some sections can be rugged and steep and if the weather has been wet recently the track can get quite muddy.
+There is a compulsory tidal crossing on the way which can only be crossed at certain times, it is necessary to consult a tide timetable when planning your trip.

 Whether staying in the Department of Conservation huts or pitching a tent at one of the provided campsites, booking ahead is required.
 Camp Passes can be booked in advance all year round, with current hut prices ranging from $32 in the winter season to $38 per night in the summer months.
 Anyone without the appropriate camp pass will be charged a penalty fee or asked to leave the park.
 All of the individual campgrounds also require booking at a cost of around $15 per night per person.

-Fishing is prohibited around certain areas bordering the Park particularly in the Tonga Island marine reserve.
+Fishing is prohibited around certain areas bordering the Park, particularly in the Tonga Island marine reserve.
 This reserve runs between Bark Bay and Awaroa Head.
-The Horoirangi Marine Reserve near Nelson and Whanganui Inlet Marine Reserve near Golden Bay are also prohibited areas.
+The Horoirangi Marine Reserve near Nelson and Whanganui Inlet Marine Reserve near Golden Bay have also prohibited areas.
 Catch limits will also apply for certain species so it pays to be informed and adhere to Ministry of Fisheries regulations and restrictions as there are penalties if the rules are breached.

 Be aware that the Giardia bacteria is present in park waters.
-Tap water is available at campsites along the Coast Track, however it must be boiled or treated before drinking.
+Tap water is available at campsites along the Coast Track, however, it must be boiled or treated before drinking.
 The Anchorage campsite has a limited supply of safe drinking water, along with the Totaranui campground, Whariwharangi Bay Campsite and Bark Bay.
 Between December and March the ocean is usually at a comfortable temperature for swimming.

 All of New Zealand’s national parks have a “pack-in pack-out” rubbish policy.
 Be prepared to carry out all of your waste and leave nothing behind but your footprints.